Biological Engineering - multiple concentrations

 Cellular and biomolecular engineering: This emerging field is expected to rapidly advance and open opportunities in biomanufacturing, drug design, human therapeutics, tissue and organ regeneration, bioenergy and biofuel production, bioremediation, and biodefense.

-Food & Biological process engineering: This is an interdisciplinary field that applies the basic sciences, mathematics, and engineering to convert agricultural commodities into edible foods and biological materials through various processing steps.
-Advances in genetic engineering lead to new types of crops and new processing methods to create value added products.
+Food process engineering: This is an interdisciplinary field that applies the basic sciences, mathematics, and engineering to convert agricultural commodities into edible foods and biological materials through various processing steps.

 Pharmaceutical process engineering: This program of study is targeted to provide graduates with unique skills and job opportunities to take on roles within all phases of the pharmaceutical industry including research, product and process development, processing engineering, manufacturing, and marketing.
 Watch a video and take a look at some senior projects.

-The full Program Requirements for 2016-17 Biological Engineering: Food & Biological Engineering include all Supplemental Information and selective lists of those categories which a student must fulfill in order to earn their degree.
-These are intended to be printer-friendly, but include less descriptive course detail.
+The Summary of Program Requirements for Biological Engineering - Cellular and Biomolecular Engineering is a comprehensive list of those categories which a student must fulfill in order to earn their degree.
+Unlike the full Detailed Program Requirements listed below, complete lists of selectives for any given category are not shown.
+These summaries are intended to be printer-friendly and less expansive in detail.

-Please see below for program requirements and the necessary degree fulfillments.
+Please see below for detailed program requirements and possible selective fulfillments.